History at All Saints

 How challenge is provided in History

 Every History lesson taught within school will contain a challenge for the children to complete when they have finished their main learning.
 This challenge will be visible for the pupils and communicated with the children by the class teacher.
 Holiday homework will include activities which link to the local area and encourage engagement with heritage and the local area.
 Although not statutory, the children will be encouraged to engage with this challenge to develop their knowledge of the local area and its role within history.
-Curriculum challenges (completed as extra work during term time), based on cross curricular theme work, do occasionally focus on a historical theme.
+Curriculum challenges (completed as extra work during term time), based on cross curricular theme work, do focus on a historical theme throughout the year.

 Enriching children's learning in History

 Pupils have the opportunity to visit places of Historical interest including the Tower of London ad more locally The Guildhall Museum in Rochester.
 When possible we have visitors in school too eg on Super Starter and Fantastic Finisher Days who bring in items of historical interest to share with the children.
+Trips and visitors are obviously currently suspended due to Covid-19 but will resume again once it is safe to do so.

 If you would like any specific information please speak to your child’s teacher or the school’s History Manager.